acvigue/overseerr/README.md

 1. Open Powershell with administrative rights.
 2. Get yarn by typing in powershell `npm install --global yarn`
+3. Now run in powershell `npm install -g win-node-env` so it can correctly build for windows.
-3. Once yarn is installed close powershell and open a new powershell with adminstrative privelages.
+4. Once yarn is installed close powershell and open a new powershell with adminstrative privelages.
 5. Go to a directory where you want your app to run.
 I normally run all binaries in `C:\Tools\(appname)` so mine is C:\Tools
 6. Then run `git clone https://github.com/sct/overseerr.git`
 7. Then once cloned youll see it ripped a new folder in `C:\Tools` its a folder called `overseerr`
 8. Now open the folder overseerr directory in powershell by running `cd C:\Tools\overseerr`
 9. once in the directory `C:\Tools\overseerr` run `yarn`
 10. Then once finished (it will take a bit of a long time) run `yarn build`
-11. If it built with no errors then run `yarn dev` which will run the overseerr and load up localhost:5055 on your browser.
+11. If it built with no errors then run `yarn start` which will run the overseerr and load up localhost:5055 on your browser.
 12. Watch the powershell and just wait for the webpage on your browser to run oveseerr you should see the homepage once it is loaded in powershell.

 ## Auto-Start at Windows Startup